 - 7.7.1) Special Olympics or Paralympics After a student becomes a member of a school (interscholastic) team sponsored by the Board of Education or other governing board, the student may participate in tryouts and/or a contest(s) sponsored by either the Special Olympics or the United States Paralympics provided: - a.)
-A request for waiver is submitted to the Commissioner's Office that includes that student's name, nature of the disability and the date of the event(s) in which the student desires to compete.
-The waiver must be submitted by the school's principal or another senior administrator. - 7.7.2) National Governing Body Selection After a student becomes a member of a school (inter-scholastic) team sponsored by the Board of Education or other governing board, the student may participate as a member of a national team, as determined by the National Governing Body in that sport, or in a national or international competition by virtue of his/her past performance in an OHSAA sport. - a.)
-The waiver process, should one exist for a specific sport, is contained within the specific regulations for that sport. - b.)
-A specific waiver in the sport of golf is listed under Golf Regulation 5.2. - c.)
-A specific waiver in the sport of lacrosse is listed under Boys Lacrosse Regulation 2.1 and Girls Lacrosse Regulation 2.1. - d.)
-A specific waiver in the sport of tennis is listed under Tennis Regulation 6.2. - e.)
-A specific waiver in the sport of swimming and diving is listed under Swimming and Diving Regulation 9.1.
+A request for waiver is submitted to the Executive Director's Office that includes that student's name, nature of the disability and the date of the event(s) in which the student desires to compete.
+The waiver must be submitted by the school's principal or another senior administrator.

+7.7.2) National Governing Body Selection or Other Waivers - After a student becomes a member of a school (interscholastic) team sponsored by the Board of Education or other governing board, the student may participate as a member of a national team, as determined by the National Governing Body in that sport, or in a national or international competition by virtue of his/her past performance in an OHSAA sport.